Lynjah/FitnessTracker/Database/README.md

 ![Physical Database Design](ProjectStep6.JPG)

 This is the underlining database design for the Fitness Tracker Application.
-The Fitness Tracker Application(FTA) will store a Users workouts, bmi and all associated records.
-These records include blah blah.
+The Fitness Tracker Application(FTA) will store a User's workouts, BMI scores and associated records These records include height, weight, names and dates of exercises completed.
-These records are srtored in different tables(list tables)
+These records are stored in different tables(App.Exercises and App.BMI).
 ## Database Implementation (SQL Script)

 ## Drop and Create Database